Sergeyir/ROOTTools/README.md

 root-config --cflags
 ```

-If [ROOT6](https://root.cern/) was not installed with a package manager on your system, you also need to set $ROOT_INCLUDE and $ROOT_CONFIG in your profile (.bashrc, .zshrc, or other) or configure the paths in Makefile.am.
+If [ROOT6](https://root.cern/) was not installed with a package manager on your system, you also need to set path to the directory in which root was installed ($ROOT_PATH) in your profile (.bashrc, .zshrc, or other) or configure the paths in CMakeLists.txt or etc/Makefile.am.

 # Installing